 This online assessment is designed to determine an individual’s risk for viral hepatitis by asking questions based on CDC’s guidelines for testing and vaccination.
 The Assessment allows individuals to answer questions privately and print their recommendations to discuss with their doctor.

 The word “hepatitis” means inflammation of the liver.
 Hepatitis is most often caused by one of several viruses, which is why it is often called viral hepatitis.
-In the United States, the most common types of viral hepatitis are Hepatitis A, Hepatitis B and Hepatitis C.
+In the United States, the most common types of viral hepatitis are Hepatitis A

 Chronic Hepatitis can lead to Liver Cancer